moliver28/research-handbook/content/handbook/sales/commercial/enablement/required7.md

 They should be created as soon as you have spoken to the account.
 If you have not yet spoken to them, then the command plan must be filled in with the questions you will ask when you do speak to them.
 If the deal is going through a partner then work with the partner and the Channel Account Manager (CAM) to get the answers required.

 *You need to continually update your Command Plan with every interaction with an account.
 A good Command Plan will get more content over time.
-Opportunities in stage 2 or above must have real information in the Command Plan, i.e. no template questions.*
+Opportunities in stage 2 or above must have real information in the Command Plan, i.e. no template questions.
+We consider command plan that have not been updated in the past 30 days obsolete*

 ### How to do it

 Navigate to your opportunity and hit the Command Plan button.
 Enter in the information / questions in the fields.

-**For deals over $5k AMOUNT but less than $10k ARR (SMB) or $10k AMOUNT but less than $20k AMOUNT (MM)**
+**For all deals over $50k with a close date in current quarter or next quarter (MM)**

 - Opportunity Overview

-**For deals over $10k ARR (SMB) or $20k (MM)**

-All of the above and:

 - MEDDPPICC
 - Close Plan Details